mccarmo/nodeRubiks/README.md

 <h4>Commands:</h4>

-Mouse BT1 + MouseMove -> Rotates the Cube.
+Mouse BT1 + MouseMove or Arrow Keys -> Rotates the Cube.
 Keys from "Q" to "O" and from "A" to "L" -> Game Moves.

 "New Game" -> Starts a new game